tonidumitriu/tonidumitriu.github.io/index.md

 ### Other Passions

-Along with computer science and rowing I am also studying philosophy and hope to find a way to integrate that into my future career in computer science.
+Along with computer science and rowing I am also studying philosophy and economics and hope to find a way to integrate all three into my future career.

 ### Contact